FOREX-Dollar looks stronger as euro and sterling dip

 "ECB policy makers are indicating that inflation rates are way below levels that are needed to put upward pressure on rates," said Karl Schamotta, chief market strategist at Cambridge Global Payments in Toronto.

 "That's cutting away at the euro's recent rally, putting some downward pressure on it.
 The biggest contributor to the move we've seen overnight is the (euro) weakness as opposed to idiosyncratic dollar positive forces.
-The dollar's winning the reverse beauty contest."
+The dollar's winning the reverse beauty contest," Schamotta added.

-Sterling GBP=D3 was down 0.43% at $1.4115, also dented by the rapid spread of the Delta variant in Britain, raising concerns that much of the country may not be able to fully reopen from lockdown on June 21, as planned.
+Sterling GBP=D3 was down 0.54% at $1.4098 as traders worried about slower-than-expected growth as the rapid spread of the Delta variant in Britain raised concerns that much of the country may not be able to fully reopen from a COVID-19 pandemic-related lockdown on June 21, as previously hoped.

-"You're seeing sterling weaken at the possibly of a delayed reopening," Schamotta added.
-"That certainly weighs on the likelihood of a full and rapid rebound, particularly on the consumption side.
-It lowers estimates and pushes Bank of England tightening even further into the future."

 Currency markets had been sluggish all week in anticipation of Thursday's release of U.S. consumer prices, which rose 5% year-on-year in May.

-But even though the number was above expectations, there was little market reaction.
-Investors seemed to agree with the Federal Reserve's assertion that any rise in inflation to be temporary and that it is too soon to be discussing reducing its monetary stimulus.
+But even with the number above expectations, there was little market reaction.
+Investors seemed to back the Federal Reserve's assertion that high inflation would be temporary.

-Traders were however, looking ahead to the Federal Open Market Committee meeting scheduled for the week ahead.
-Economists see the central bank announcing in August or September a strategy for reducing its massive bond-buying program, but don't expect it to start cutting monthly purchases until early next year, a Reuters poll found.
+Economists see the central bank announcing in August or September a strategy for reducing its massive bond-buying program, but do not expect it to start cutting monthly purchases until early next year, a Reuters poll found.

+Traders were still preparing for volatility around the Federal Open Market Committee meeting scheduled for the week ahead, according to Greg Anderson, global head of foreign exchange strategy at BMO Capital Markets

+"If you're starting from a position where you're already short dollars, since FOMC meetings often have a lot of volatility, you might reduce your short for risk management purposes," Anderson said.

-Meanwhile investor left riskier currencies such as the Australian dollar AUD=D3 was down 0.63% against the U.S. dollar and the New Zealand dollar was off 0.92% at $0.7129.
+Meanwhile investors left riskier currencies such as the Australian dollar AUD=D3, which was down 0.72% at $0.7697 after hitting its lowest level for the week while the New Zealand dollar was off 1.01% at $0.7123 after touching its lowest level since May 4.

-In cryptocurrencies, bitcoin, which recovered slightly in recent sessions, was on track for a 4% weekly gain and last up 1.6% at $37,288 on the day.
-Ether however was last down 0.4% and set for a 9% weekly drop BTC=BTSP, ETH=BTSP.
+In cryptocurrencies, bitcoin, which recovered slightly in recent sessions, was on track for a 3% weekly gain and last up 0.3% at $36,817.94 on the day.
+Ether was last down 3% and set for an 11.7% weekly drop BTC=BTSP, ETH=BTSP.
 Both are still trading significantly below their earlier peaks.

 ========================================================